alexandlazaris/FFVII-GUI/README.md

      -  display party base party info on a new screen
 - select continue
   - list all the found save slots from API
+  - list a maximum of 15 slots
+  - show EMPTY is no save slot is found
   - select a slot to load that save
     - display party base party info on a new screen

-## flutter direction

-- single codebase targeting web, mobile & desktop applications
-- dart is the primary language to build all platforms